-6.3.4 Options
+6.3.3 Options

-Both monkeytype stub and monkeytype apply accept the following options:
+Both monkeytype stub and monkeytype apply accept the same set of options:

 -c <config-path>, --config <config-path>

 The location of the config object defining your call-trace store and other configuration.
 The config-path should take the form some.module:name, where name is the variable in some.module containing your config instance.